 - Candidates must possess an appropriate health professional qualification and have at least two years postgraduate clinical experience.

 Candidates must possess an appropriate health professional qualiﬁcation and have at least two years' postgraduate clinical experience.
 Suitable for professionals who work with caregivers and their infants in the community across a broad range of settings.

 - View further information about PSME 433

 Dr Katherine Donovan, Fiona Will, Mothers and Babies Service, Te Whatu Ora, Waitaha.

 - PSME 433 will provide individuals with mental health, paediatric and obstetric health experience to gain knowledge of normal human brain development in utero and up to the age of three years.
 It will also cover the ways in which this development can be interrupted and the importance of attachment during this time.
 Individuals who take this paper will learn how to apply this knowledge in the clinical settings in which they work to improve infant outcomes.
 An understanding of care and protection concerns will also be addressed.

 This Distance Learning paper is a combination of remote and in-person teaching.

-Two 4-day (Wednesday to Saturday) compulsory workshops in Christchurch.
+Two 4-day (Wednesday to Saturday) compulsory workshops in Christchurch held in March and May.
 Attendance at both block courses is compulsory.